-I get asked how to choose an editor a lot.
+Choosing an editor.
+I get asked how to do this a lot.
 Usually I just make obvious pointing gestures toward myself with a goofy grin on my face but there are real reasons to ask this.
 Besides, someday I might be pushing up daisies and you’d need to know how to find another editor you could trust.
-So, you need to do your homework.
+So, when choosing an editor, you need to do your homework.

-Any freelance editor worth their salt is going to want to show their worth, especially these days.
+Any freelance editor worth their salt is going to want to show their worth, especially these days, when it seems just anyone can hang out a shingle saying they’re an editor.
 They should have an online presence that makes them fairly easy to find.
 Go through their websites.
 That should give you a clue to whether or not they know their stuff.

 If so, are they active on it or was their last post five years ago?
-It’s okay if they get busy editing and can’t post all the time, but if they don’t post for quite a while or have very few posts of little or no value, move on.
+It’s okay if they get busy editing and can’t post all the time.
 I started posting on my original site, Unbridled Editor, in 2010.
 I moved here in 2011.
 Some months I was pretty busy and didn’t have a lot of time for posting, but I’ve been working on that.
 I want to build up a good resource base for all of you as well as work with those of you who choose to hire me.

 Do they have a page of client testimonials?
 This will tell you if other people liked working with them.
 I have a page linked at the top of my site here called Client Praise.
 I also have a page listing books I’ve worked on called Our Book List.
 It lists the titles of the books with their authors.